-28. Rules for the calculation and appropriation of income
+27. Rules for the calculation and appropriation of income

-The Fund earns income from the interest, dividends and income from investment units generated during the financial year which are not used to cover costs.
+The Fund earns income from the interest and dividends accrued during the financial year which are not used to cover costs.
 In addition, the Fund earns income from securities lending and securities repurchase agreements.
-Further income can result from the disposal of assets held on behalf of the Fund.
+Further income can result from the disposal of assets held on behalf of the Fund